bartificer/programming-by-stealth/docs/pbs2.md

 I prefer to use <hr /> rather than <hr>, because it makes it obvious that the tag is void.
 I will be using that syntax throughout this series.

-Also note that the trailing `/` is illegal on nonvoid tags.
+Also note that the trailing `/` is illegal on non-void tags.
 Hence, you should never write something like <p />, because the `p` tag is not void.

 Be careful to always close regular tags.
 Never close void tags, because, if you make mistakes in your HTML markup, it will force browsers into so-called _quirks mode_.
 When that happens, all bets are off – the results will be unpredictable and inconsistent, causing you nothing but headaches.
 Aim never to write quirky code!